facebook/react/docs/docs/refactor/04-scaling-up.md

 However, sometimes you really want to have fine-grained control over your performance.
 In that case, simply override `shouldComponentUpdate()` to return false when you want React to skip processing of a subtree.
 See [the React API docs](./api.html) for more information.

 **Note:** if `shouldComponentUpdate()` returns false when data has actually changed, React can't keep your UI in sync.
 Be sure you know what you're doing while using it, and only use this function when you have a noticeable performance problem.
 Don't underestimate how fast JavaScript is relative to the DOM.

-## Build reusable component libraries!

-When designing interfaces, break down the common design elements (buttons, form fields, layout components, etc) into reusable components with well-defined interfaces.
-That way, the next time you need to build some UI you can write much less code, which means faster development time, less bugs, and less bytes down the wire.

-## Prop validation

-As your app grows it's helpful to ensure that your components are used correctly.
-We do this using `propTypes`.

-** TODO zpao **

-## Mixins

-Components are the best way to reuse code in React, but sometimes very different components may share some common functionality.
-These are sometimes called [cross-cutting concerns](http://en.wikipedia.org/wiki/Cross-cutting_concern).
-React provides `mixins` to solve this problem.

-One common use case is a component wanting to update itself on a time interval.
-It's easy to use `setInterval()`, but it's important to cancel your interval when you don't need it anymore.
-React provides [lifecycle methods](./06-working-with-the-browser.html)